 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-For more information, go to www.SteveFordWriting.com.
+For more information about the book, go to www.northstareditions.com.

 The official launch party for Sigma’s Bookshelf’s seventh teen authored book drew such a big crowd to the Barnes and Noble in Roseville, Minn. on June 3, there weren't enough chairs for everyone.
 Thank you for the great support for 14-year-old Vivian Olson of Roseville.
 The teenager started work on Ela’s Diary when she was in 4th grade and finished it as a project for her 7th grade English class.
 After learning about Sigma’s Bookshelf, the first publishing company exclusively for teen authors, she decided to submit her manuscript, and it was accepted earlier this year.
 A good summary of the plot can be found in this story written by the Roseville Review.

 Vivian attends Great River School and is in the 8th grade.
 When asked how it feels to now be a published author she said, "It feels wonderful, but at the same time, not real.
 It has been my dream for a few years now to be an author.
 My friends used to joke around about me being a famous author because I wrote so much, but I never really thought that would be even remotely possible until I was an adult.”

 Outside of writing, she likes to act, do archery, read, bake, make jewelry, play the violin, and hang out with friends.
 To learn more about Sigma's Bookshelf, go to www.SigmasBookshelf.com.